tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LP-02-Ins_ERC721_Non-Fungible_Tokens_and_Events.md

       mapping(uint => Artwork) public art_collection;
   ```

 * We now have to associate each instance of an artwork's information as defined in the `struct` with each art token.
-This is done by means of a mapping between the `token_id` and the given art tokens id.
+This is done by means of a mapping between the `token_id` and the given art token's id.

 Define a new event called `Appraisal` that will accept a `uint` named `token_id`, a second `uint` named `appraisal_value` and a string named `report_uri`.